When Do Potholes Form?

-Anyone can fill a pothole, as you can clearly see, but there are still two steps left for knowing how to patch asphalt so it will last.
+Anyone can fill a pothole, but there are still two steps left for knowing how to patch asphalt so it will last.

-If you do any pothole patching in winter, wait until the spring weather is warm and dry.
+If you patch any potholes in the winter, wait until the spring weather is warm and dry.
 Brush or roll on a thin coat of seal coat, and allow it to dry completely.
 Repeat with a second coat.
-That’s how to patch asphalt like a pro!

 - Cut or chisel out all the damaged blacktop, and square your hole, leaving only straight, clean edges.

 - Clean out all plant matter, debris, and broken asphalt from the area.